 Prolong the life of your battery by using it more!

-When your laptop is plugged into the wall it runs on it's primary power source, the power cord.
+When your laptop is plugged into an outlet it is running from the primary power that is supplying the outlet.
 Lithium-ion laptop batteries go into standby mode when they are plugged in.

-Exercise your battery by letting it go unplugged at least once a week.
-Keeping your laptop plugged-in all the time the battery will become out-of-shape, giving you shorter run-times and lower performance.
-This is the most common reason lithium-ion batteries wear out.
-Of course, never burn, disassemble, mutilate or short-circuit laptop batteries.
+Exercise your battery by using your unplugged laptop at least once a week.
+Keeping your laptop plugged-in all the time will lead to a battery with shorter run-times and lower performance.
+Not using your battery is the most common reason lithium-ion batteries wear out.

 Don't run your battery all the way to 0%

-The second most common reason why laptop batteries wear-out or fail is that they are frequently discharged all the way to empty.
-If a laptop battery is run below 3% it can damage the battery and may not be able to operate correctly.
+The second most common reason laptop batteries wear-out prematurely is that they are frequently discharged to empty.
+If a laptop battery runs below 3% it can damage the battery and may not continue to operate correctly.

-Research shows that Lithium-ion batteries last longer when they have shallow discharge and recharge cycles.
-It does not harm the battery to only use it for 5-10 minutes and then plug it back in to the power cord.
-Rechargeable batteries will self discharge when not in use over a period of time.
+Lithium-ion batteries last longer when they have shallow discharge and recharge cycles.
+It does not harm the battery to only use it for 5-10 minutes and then plug it back in.
+Rechargeable batteries will self-discharge when not in use.

 Fully charge your laptop before first use

 Your new battery comes in a discharged state for shipping.
-Recharge your laptop battery at least 5 times so you can get the full capacity of the battery.
+Recharge your laptop battery at least five times to get the full capacity and the best performance from the battery.

 Recharge your battery before letting it get to 20%

-Studies show that batteries will last longer when they are recharged at 20% battery life and are charged to 80%.
+Batteries last longer when they are plugged in at 20% battery life and are charged to at least 80%.
 This will maximize the life of your battery.